Matissoss/pasm/docs/syntax-std.md

 ## registers

 Register naming conventions are same as in every other x86 assembler and do not require prefixing.
+This will be later referenced as `*Register*`.

 ```
 rax